adityamanglik/adityamanglik.github.io/content/post/getting-started/index.md

 # subtitle: Standing Invitation

 # Summary for listings and search engines
-summary: If you want to talk software and hardware, I want to talk to you.
+summary: If you need help to solve a difficult problem, please get in touch!

 # Link this post with a project
 # projects: []